 - Poisoning with substances such as phosphorus, arsenic, and selenium.

 Unfortunately, many people don’t know that they have bad breath because it’s difficult to assess how your own breath smells.
 Therefore, they can’t do anything about it.
-If someone from your family or your close friend is suffering from unpleasant mouth odor, make a friendly attention to the problem.
+If someone from your family or your close friend is suffering from unpleasant mouth odor, tell him/her in a friendly way.
 If you are not sure that you suffer from bad breath, ask your family, friend, or dentist.

 Bad breath symptoms depend on the underlying cause.
 If poor oral hygiene is the cause, bacteria in the oral cavity and throat will produce sulfur compounds that lead to a foul odor.
 The nature of mouth odor may indicate the possible underlying disease for example: